-For many, auto loan refinancing means saving money every month by changing lenders and searching for a more competitive loan.
-But it’s not a guaranteed process — even if you are approved for an auto refinance loan, you may not get a better deal that lowers your monthly repayments significantly.
+For many, refinancing a car loan means saving money every month by changing lenders and searching for a more competitive loan.
+But it’s not a guaranteed process — even if you are approved for an car refinance loan, you may not get a better deal that lowers your monthly repayments significantly.

 Even if you can’t score a lower interest rate, you may be able to extend your loan term.
 But this method has its pros and cons.
 Your monthly payments may be lower, but you’ll often end up paying more in interest than if you’d stuck with your original lender.

 Generally, auto loan refinancing isn’t the best choice unless you can be sure your new loan will really cost you less.
 Consider talking to your lender about your options if you’re struggling with the monthly cost.